w3f/PSPs/psp-dkg.md

 #### POST
 ##### Summary:

-Broadcast complain of secretCommit if something is wrong
+Broadcast correctness signature of secretCommit
 ***
 ### /dss/transaction/new